Sonic boom

 NASA data showing N-wave signature.

 A sonic boom is a sound associated with shock waves created when an object travels through the air faster than the speed of sound.
 Sonic booms generate enormous amounts of sound energy, sounding similar to an explosion or a thunderclap to the human ear.

-The crack of a supersonic bullet passing overhead or the crack of a bullwhip and the snapping of a rolled up towel are examples of a small sonic boom.
+The crack of a supersonic bullet passing overhead, the crack of a bullwhip, and the snapping of a rolled up towel are all examples of small sonic booms.

 Sonic booms due to large supersonic aircraft can be particularly loud and startling, tend to awaken people, and may cause minor damage to some structures.
 This led to the prohibition of routine supersonic flight overland.
 Although sonic booms cannot be completely prevented, research suggests that with careful shaping of the vehicle, the nuisance due to sonic booms may be reduced to the point that overland supersonic flight may become a feasible option.

 A sonic boom does not occur only at the moment an object crosses the sound barrier and neither is it heard in all directions emanating from the supersonic object.
 Rather, the boom is a continuous effect that occurs while the object is traveling at supersonic speeds and affects only observers who are positioned at a point that intersects a region in the shape of a geometrical cone behind the object.
 As the object moves, this conical region also moves behind it and when the cone passes over observers, they will briefly experience the "boom".